Here's a super-quick guide to what traders are talking about ahead of the jobs report

-Dave Lutz, head of Exchange Traded Funds at JonesTrading, has a quick overview of what traders are talking about right now.
+Via Dave Lutz at JonesTrading, here’s a brief guide to what traders are talking about right now:

+Good Morning, and Happy Payroll Friday!
+US Futures are sliding off a bit into the print, with SPX losing 25bp in light trade.
+This mirrors broad weakness across Europe, which sees the DAX off 80bp as European stocks head for their worst week in 3 months.
+Financials remain a heavy weight, followed by weakness in Tech.
+The FTSE fresh 1M lows as ArcelorMittal gets hit, but most exchanges across the continent are trading 10-20% light to trends.
+Southeast Asian stocks suffer longest losing streak in 16 years, with weakness across the region.
+Shanghai was whacked for 2.8% – Telecom, Property and Tech led declines as the PBOC moved to drain liquidity, Japan closed 30bp lower as they returned from Holiday, but the small cap Mothers ripped 4.2% as retail continues to buy the dip – Only Aussie bucked the trend, as Sydney popped 25bp as the miners finally got a bounce.

+The US 10YY remains under 1.75% as Bund yields broke 15bp to downside and Benchmark 20-yr JGB yield hits fresh record lows.
+The DXY is retreating from this week’s peaks, as positon squaring into US Employment sees Euro gaining upward steam above 1.14, and the $/Y breaking downside 107.
+Eyes on Aussie, as the A$ getting hit as Aussie Central Bank slashes inflation forecasts down under.
+Ore gets hit for 3.3% and Rebar 2% as Dalian Exchanges hikes margins – With the weaker $, we find Gold and Silver catching a bid, while WTI remains just red as the Fort McMurray fires spreading, knocking over 1mmbpd offline.
+Softs are mixed across the board.

 Business Insider Emails & Alerts